Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

 If $F$ is a facet, then $\mathcal D(F)$ contains exactly two points and a segment connecting these two points is called a {\it facet vector}.
 Facet vectors correspond to pairs of copies of $P$ that share facets in $\mathcal T_P$. \end{definition}

-The set of all dual cells of $\mathcal T_P$ inherits a face lattice structure dual to the face lattice structure of the tiling $\mathcal T_P$.
+The collection of all dual cells associated with non-empty faces of $\mathcal T_P$ inherits a face lattice structure dual to the face lattice structure of the tiling $\mathcal T_P$.
 Namely, if a face $F$ is a subface of a face $F'$, then the cell $\mathcal D(F')$ is a subcell of the cell $\mathcal D(F)$.
 Hence the set of all dual cells form a cell complex that we denote $\mathcal C_P$.

 In a specific case when $P$ is the Dirichlet-Voronoi cell for $\Lambda_P$, the dual cell of a face $F$ is (the vertex set of) a face of the Delone tesselation for $\Lambda_P$.
 Particularly, the dual cells of vertices of $\mathcal T_P$ are the Delone polytopes for $\Lambda_P$ and these dual cells tile $\R^d$.
 Consequently, if the Voronoi conjecture is true for $P$, then dual cells are affine images of vertex sets of faces of Delone polytopes with inherited face lattice, so the dual cell should carry the structure of convex polytopes.
 In certain cases this structure can be established without prior assumption that $P$ satisfies the Voronoi conjecture.